md499/uiuc-cs-498-cca-final/README.md

 To view the replication of the S-KD and D-KD  models, run the `paper_code.ipynb`

+To view the PyHealth code and datasets, view the PyHealth Folder.

 The PDF file includes a link to the original paper, which can also be viewed [here](https://arxiv.org/pdf/2402.09358).